 Sarah chose to rent a studio apartment in the Netherlands with her own bedroom, kitchen and bathroom in a building full of mainly international students.

-“The study was very interesting but challenging too.
-The course consisted of three cumulative theory exams, one very large movement analysis project and one gym practical exam based on both coaching and execution of Olympic lifts, as well as a coaching based internship.
-Although it was a lot of hard work, looking back now it was the best thing for me.”
+“The study was very interesting but challenging too," she recalls.
+"My course consisted of three cumulative theory exams, one very large movement analysis project, one gym practical exam based on both coaching and execution of Olympic lifts, and a coaching-based internship.
+Although it was a lot of hard work, it was the best thing for me.”

 After completing her semester abroad, Sarah chose to lengthen her trip to explore Europe.
-Some of the highlights of her travel were visiting a range of European cities including Munich, Barcelona, Rome, Paris, Zurich, Prague, Warsaw, Copenhagen, and London, staying in hostels making new friends and discovering the history of each city through free walking tours.
+Some of her travel highlights include visiting European cities like Munich, Barcelona, Rome, Paris, Zurich, Prague, Warsaw, Copenhagen, and London, staying in hostels making new friends and discovering the history of each city through free walking tours.